jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 ## Purpose

-In this system, a signer generates a key pair:
+In this system, a signer generates a key pair consisting of:

-* a secret key, that will be used to append a signature to any number of messages
+* A secret key, which you can use to append a signature to any number of messages.
-* a public key, that anybody can use to verify that the signature appended to a message was actually issued by the creator of the public key.
+* A public key, which anybody can use to verify that the signature appended to a message was issued by the creator of the public key.

 Verifiers need to already know and ultimately trust a public key before messages signed using it can be verified.